 While insurance companies should be helping you to recover the benefits you are entitled to following an accident, these companies may not be so helpful.
 You may face numerous challenges when attempting to secure damages for covered losses under your PIP policy.
 Your insurer may use confusing and litigious tactics to avoid or delay payment.
 However, a PIP lawyer from our firm can help.

-For a free legal consultation, call (800) 747-3733
+For a free legal consultation 800-747-3733

 More About What PIP Covers

-- If you do not seek medical treatment within 14 days of the vehicle accident, your PIP provider may deny your claim for benefits
+- If you do not seek medical treatment within 14 days of the vehicle accident, your PIP provider may deny your claim for benefits.

-- PIP will only pay for follow up treatment for the original condition diagnosed as an EMC
+- PIP will pay for only follow-up treatment for the original condition diagnosed as an EMC.

-- PIP does not cover acupuncture or massage therapy
+- PIP does not cover acupuncture or massage therapy.

-Emergency medical services are defined under Florida Statute 395.002(8) as a medical condition manifesting itself by acute symptoms of sufficient severity, which may include severe pain, such that the absence of immediate attention would be reasonably expected to result in any of the following:
+“Emergency medical condition” is defined under Florida Statutes § 395.002(8) as “a medical condition manifesting itself by acute symptoms of sufficient severity, which may include severe pain, such that the absence of immediate medical attention could reasonably be expected to result in any of the following”:

 - Serious jeopardy to the patient’s health